 ‘Nothing could exceed the conduct and gallantry of Colonel Inglis at the head of his regiment.’

 Inglis was so badly wounded that he had to return to Britain to recover.
-It would be two years before he returned to the Peninsula and took command again, but in May 1813 he was promoted to brigadier-general and then major-general.
+It would be two years before he returned to the Peninsula and took command again.
+In May 1813, he was promoted to brigadier-general, and then major-general.

-The end of the Peninsular War saw the end of Inglis’ active military career and he retired shortly after.
-Throughout he had shown tremendous leadership, putting himself in harms way to encourage his men, sharing the dangers of combat with them.
+Inglis retired shortly after the Peninsular War.
+Throughout his military career, he had shown tremendous leadership, putting himself in harm's way to encourage his men and sharing the dangers of combat with them.

-Inglis also received civilian acclaim; his leadership at Albuhera had been covered in the newspapers, and after the war he was voted thanks by both Houses of Parliament and made a Knight Commander of the Order of the Bath after his return to Britain
+He also received civilian acclaim.
+His resolve at Albuhera had been covered in the British press, and he was voted thanks by both Houses of Parliament and made a Knight Commander of the Order of the Bath on his return home after the war.

 You can see a miniature portrait of Sir William Inglis, as well as a selection of his medals, in our Conflict in Europe gallery.
 You'll find them displayed alongside other items that showcase the bravery and leadership skills of soldiers on campaign.